 3. Manage stress where you can

-Easier said than done, we know, but high stress level scan also contribute to hair loss.
+Easier said than done, we know, but high stress levels can also contribute to hair loss.
 Things like gentle exercise, getting enough sleep, and mindfulness practices can really help.

 4. Be kind to your hair